 - User profile: All user-level activity for the user

 Segmentation: Use the "User Actions" filter within segmentation (e.g., User Joe hasn’t logged in for over a month, send him an email to nudge him back into the product).

-User-level usage is tied to a specific user (or person).* For example, User 1 used your product’s Dashboard 3 times an hour ago, and 2 more times after that.
-At the end of the day, assuming no more activity, the count for User 1’s activity for this module would be 5.
+User-level usage is tied to a specific user (or person).* For example, Lisa used your product’s Dashboard 3 times 28 minutes ago, and 1 more time after that.
+At the end of the day, assuming no more activity, the count for Lisa's activity for this module would be 4.

 *Your API call is not required to define the user, but if you do want to, a user/contact cannot exist in Totango without identifying the account they are associated to.
 Additionally if you want to anonymize your usage but still record it as user usage you can send it for a fake ID (e.g., firstname.lastname@example.org).